MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/manage-access.md

 #### Log Analytics Reader

-Members of the Log Analytics Reader role can view all monitoring data and monitoring settings, including the configuration of Azure diagnostics on all Azure resources.

 Members of the Log Analytics Reader role can:

 - View and search all data related to the resources within the scope you assign.
-For example, if you assign a user the Log Analytics Reader role for a resource group, that user can view and search all data related to all resources within that resource group.
+For example, if you assign a user the Log Analytics Reader role on a resource group, that user can view and search all data related to the resources within that resource group.
-- View monitoring settings, including viewing the configuration of Azure diagnostics on all Azure resources.
+- View monitoring settings, including Azure resources' diagnostics settings.

 The Log Analytics Reader role includes the following Azure actions: